jakemanger/dhr/README.md

 # MCTNet
-An automatic method to detect points in micro-ct imagery
+An automatic method to detect points in micro-ct imagery by making Convolutional neural networks do heatmap regression.

 # Quick start (for linux)